-Yosemite National Park is one of the most best known National Park sites in the US.
+Yosemite National Park is one of the best known National Park sites in the US.
 In fact, historians suggest that it may have helped to inspire the set up of further parks across the nation.
 Welcoming millions of visitors across the year, Yosemite is an iconic name in Californian tourism.
 But how much do you actually know about the park?
-Here’s 12 interesting facts about Yosemite National Park to help clue you in.
+Here’s some fun facts about Yosemite National Park to help clue you in.

 There are thought to be more than 400 different species living in the park.
 There are mammals, birds, amphibians and more.
 Some are so rare that a few have only started being spotted again after decades.

-Yosemite, which popularising the National Park concept, is in fact only the third-oldest.
+Yosemite, which popularized the National Park concept, is in fact only the third-oldest.
 Despite this, President Abraham Lincoln had already protected the area as a result of its beautiful scenery.

 The park is said to be one of the most important spots worldwide for rock climbers.
 So much so that some believe it to be the original mountaineering retreat, appealing to climbers since the late 19th Century.